Inside: Here are 8 super fun, super spooky Halloween activities for kids and grandkids. Buckle up and enjoy—you’re in for the ride of your life!

 We took our grandkids to Green Acres Farm.
 The admission price was $5 and free for kids 2 years old and under and included a big slide, rides on a “cow wagon,” access to the pumpkin patch, hay maze, pumpkin patch, and a corn “sandpile.”

-One of the books that trigger a lot of conversation with my grandkids is, The Way I Feel by Janan Cain.
-It’s all about different feelings and emotions kids have as they experience the world, friends, and people.
+Two books that trigger lots of conversation with my grandkids are, The Way I Feel by Janan Cain and Today I Feel Silly by Jamie Lee Curtis.
+Both are about different feelings and emotions kids have as they experience the world, friends, and people.

-Each time I read this book, my 2 older grandkids can’t stop talking about the different times they felt the emotions expressed in the book—jealousy, anger, silly, scared, disappointed, happy, sad, excited, etc.
+Each time I read either of these books, my 2 older grandkids immediately start talking about times they felt the same emotions expressed in the books—jealousy, anger, silly, scared, disappointment, happiness, sadness, excitement, etc.

-It’s become one of their favorite books and one where they are fully engaged!
-Clearly, it’s our emotions that make us human and those emotions start from birth.
+They are always fully engaged when we read these books!
+It’s our emotions that make us human and those emotions start from birth.

-- I said an emotion out loud from the book
+- Say an emotion out loud from one of the books

-- Each grandchild found a corresponding emotion face and put it on their bat’s
+- Each child/grandchild finds a corresponding bat expressing that emotion and holds it up

-- Then we talked about each emotion—what it is, and who has experienced it and why.
+- Then talk about each emotion—what it is, who has experienced it, and why

 I try to always have at least 1 sensory activity for my grandkids for each visit.
 Why?
 Because for years, research has shown (and now more than ever) the importance of sensory activities for brain development in children.